kabarton62/webmin_python/README.md

 All this assumes you have docker.
 Two containers are cleverly named webmin and python.
 There are not a lot of packages/tools on webmin, but there is enough to get a shell.
 Python is there just to avoid install Python2

+Once built, the PoC webmin2.py will be found in the python Docker container in /root/webmin2.py.

+Exploit webmin.